Albert G. Jenkins: American Civil War

-He spent the early part of 1864 raising and organizing a large cavalry force for service in western Virginia.
-By May, Jenkins had been appointed Commander of the Department of Western Virginia with his headquarters at Dublin.
+Battle of Cloyd's Mountain

+By early May, the Confederates in southwestern Virginia had learned that a large Union force under Brig.
+Gens.
+George Crook and Brig.
+Gen. William W. Averell, had departed Charleston, and was rapidly approaching,- undoubtedly with the aim of striking the vital Virginia and Tennessee Railroad in the region.
+At the same time came news that 200 miles to the north, a Union force under Maj.
+Gen. Franz Sigel, was making a simultaneous advance in the lower Shenandoah Valley.
+Sigel's force posed the greater immediate danger, because of its proximity and potential to threaten the left flank of Gen. Lee's main Confederate army while it was engaged against Grant in central Virginia.

+Despite the imminent arrival of Crook and Averell's force, Breckinridge received orders on May 4, to hastily move, with all the infantry of his department, to the Shenandoah Valley, where he could confront Sigel.
+Breckinridge complied, leaving his headquarters at Dublin, Virginia on the evening of May 5, and sending a dispatch to Jenkins appointing him as new Commander of the Department of Western Virginia.

 Hearing that Union Brig.
 Gen. George Crook had been dispatched from the Kanawha Valley with a large force, Jenkins took the field to contest the Federal arrival.
 On May 9, 1864, he was severely wounded and captured during the Battle of Cloyd's Mountain, a Union victory which destroyed the last railroad line connecting Tennessee and Virginia.

-Death and legacy

-A Union surgeon amputated Jenkins' arm, but he never recovered, dying twelve days later.
+A Union surgeon amputated Jenkins's arm, but he never recovered, dying twelve days later.
 He was initially buried in New Dublin Presbyterian Cemetery.
 After the war, his remains were reinterred at his home in Greenbottom, near Huntington, West Virginia.
 He was later reinterred in the Confederate plot in Spring Hill Cemetery in Huntington.

+Legacy

 Jenkins's home, Green Bottom, is now operated by the U.S. Army Corps of Engineers.
 In 1937, Marshall University constructed Jenkins Hall, naming it in honor of the Confederate cavalry officer.
-In 2018, the university reviewed the name given Jenkins’ history as a slaveholder and a defender of slavery.
+In 2018, the university reviewed the name given Jenkins's history as a slaveholder and staunch defender of slavery.
 They chose to keep the name while contextualizing the history of racism and slavery.
 On July 7, 2020, the Marshall University Board of Governors voted unanimously to remove the name from its education building.

 In 2005, a monument to General Jenkins was erected in Mechanicsburg, Pennsylvania, commemorating his service during the Gettysburg Campaign.
+In the summer of 2020, the monument was removed.

+Personal life

+Albert Jenkins married Virginia Southard Bowlin of St. Louis, Missouri, on July 15, 1858.
+Together they had four children, James Bowlin, Alberta Gallatin, Margaret Virginia, and George.